khoirulamars/Tugas-NLP/README.md

 "TugasPBA"
 ---

-# Project Title: Multi-Model NLP Comparison with GRU, FastText, Transformer, and BERT
+# Multi-Model NLP Comparison with GRU, FastText, Transformer, and BERT

 ## Description
 This project compares four NLP models (GRU, FastText, Transformer, and BERT) for text classification tasks.
 It includes: